Glenn Simpson Knows Nothing, Apparently

 He says he wants information to give to Senator McCain so that Senator McCain can ask questions about it at the FBI, with the leadership of the FBI.
 That was essentially — all we sort of wanted was for the government to do its job and we were concerned about whether the information that we provided previously had ever, you know, risen to the leadership level of the FBI.
 We simply just didn’t know.
 It was our belief that Director Comey if he was aware — if he was made aware of this information would treat it seriously.

 5) The lawyers representing Republicans on the Senate committee were very interested in another project that Fusion GPS carried out at the same time it was trying to smear Donald Trump on behalf of the Hillary Clinton campaign and the DNC.
-This project was the “Prevezon case,” where Simpson did research on behalf of a Russian named Prevezon, through Prevezon’s lawyers in the lawsuit.
+This project was the “Prevezon case,” where Simpson did research on behalf of a Russian company called Prevezon, through Prevezon’s lawyers in the lawsuit.
 What is interesting about this is that the Russian lawyer for Prevezon was Natalia Veselnitskaya.
 As such, she was responsible for paying Fusion GPS’s bills.

 You may remember that Veselnitskaya was the Russian lawyer who met briefly with Donald Trump, Jr. and others in a conversation that Democrats have absurdly labeled as “treasonous.”
 It turns out that Glenn Simpson and Fusion GPS had a far closer relationship with Veselnitskaya than Trump, Jr. did:

-Q. Was it your understanding that the research you provided to Baker Hostetler would then
+Q. Was it your understanding that the research you provided to Baker Hostetler would then be passed on to Ms. Veselnitskaya?

 A. To the extent that it was useful and interesting to her I’m sure they did, yes.